 Very recently I discovered the joys of baking tofu — no pressing, no marinating, no sticking — and now my tofu repertoire has expanded to a grand total of three recipes, all of which I love.

 For the baked tofu, I’ve been using a recipe from Moosewood’s Simple Suppers.
 When combined with a favorite recipe for roasted kale and coconut, it becomes a sheetpan supper — easy peasy (though I do like to make coconut rice to go along with it).
-You can find the recipe over on Food52.

 Two more tofu recipes below.
 Hope everyone’s week is going well!